2.7 The Next Azoras

 The Council’s unspoken fears were well known to the goddess yet she ignored them.
 Instead, Alyssa advised that the training for both the elfess and the boy was to begin as soon as El-Janus could return from that northern village with the man-child — a venture that was to be set in motion on the morrow when an Amorosi messenger was to be sent to advise the boy’s parents to get him prepared to travel.

-It was the summer of 46 and a new age was upon the world.
+It was the Summer of 46 and a change was upon the world.
+Yet things weren’t going to work out as Alyssa hoped.